dusk-network/plonk/docs/notes-prove-verify.md

+The use of polynomials in the
+PLONK proving scheme refers
+to specific evaluation domains, names Lagrangian polynomials,
+based on interpolation of two
+functions of a particular group elements.
+The following section gives a more comprehensive understanding to the way in which these polynomials are formed, given certain inputs.

-Langrangian polynomials are introduced as a means of constructing continous functions from discrete data.
+Langrangian polynomials are
+introduced as a means of
+constructing continous functions
-With alternative polynomial constructions, discrete data sets can be approximated; Langrangian polynomials, however, from a solution that fits data exactly.
+from discrete data.
+With alternative polynomial constructions, discrete data sets can be approximated;
+Langrangian polynomials, however,
+form a solution that fits data exactly.
 This is achieved through *interpolation*, which finds a linear combination of 'n' inputted functions with respect to a given data set which imposes 'n' constraints and computes an exact fitting solution.

 Linear Algebra dictates that interpolation polynomial ought